KDugg84/CI-Hiking-And-Biking-MS1-GP/README.md

     * A brief overview of the Ribeira Sacra broken into two sections covering both hiking and mountain biking in the region.

-    * A comments section below the overview with quotes from two users expressing their thoughts on the site via Twitter.
+    * A comments section below the overview with quotes from two users expressing their thoughts on the site linked via their Twitter accounts.

 * Activities Page:

-    * An introduction on how to use the hiking guide along with a disclaimer reminding users of the risks involved in both sports.
+    * An introduction on how to use the hiking guide along with a disclaimer reminding users of the risks involved in both activities.

     * Each route detailed is accompanied by directions on how to get to each route from a start point, statistics on each route along with an image taken from that particular area.